Feeds architecture

 Caching

-In order to allow a light creation syntax in a property getter (public Feed<int> MyFeed => _anotherFeed.Select(_ => 42), which is re-evaluated each time the property is get), but without rebuilding and re-querying the feed each time, we have 2 levels of caching.
+To enable a lightweight creation syntax in property getters (such as public Feed<int> MyFeed => _anotherFeed.Select(_ => 42), which is re-evaluated each time the property is accessed), while avoiding rebuilding and re-querying the feed on every access, the framework implements two levels of caching.

 Instance caching

-First is the instance of the feed itself.
-This is done using the AttachedProperty helper class.
-Each feed if attached to a owner and identified by a key.
-It makes sure that for a given owner we have only one instance of the declared feed, i.e. running _anotherFeed.Select(_ => 42) will always return the same instance.
+The first level caches the feed instance itself using the AttachedProperty helper class.
+Each feed is attached to an owner and identified by a key.
+This ensures that for a given owner, there is only one instance of the declared feed.
+For example, calling _anotherFeed.Select(_ => 42) multiple times will always return the same feed instance.

-- The parent feed if any (
+- The parent feed, if one exists (such as

-_anotherFeedin example above); - The
+_anotherFeedin the example above) - The

 The key is usually the delegate that is provided by the user.
 It’s really important here to note that a helper method like below would break the instance caching: